 Many people lack full nourishment in their day because they miss meals or eat ones that are incomplete.
 A lack of key nutrients can lead to health problems.
 When meals are inadequate or scarce, supplementation can help fill in the gaps.
 For example, an iodine deficiency that leads to thyroid complications may benefit from iodine supplementation.

-Supplements that I take daily to maintain a robust immune system include vitamin C powder (in the form of Camu Camu), vitamin D3 (in the form of absorbable cholecalciferol), K2 (in the form of fermented MK7), organic sulfur crystals, grass-fed collagen powder and desiccated grass-fed cow liver.
+Supplements that I take daily to maintain a robust immune system include Vitamin C (in the form of camu camu powder), vitamin D3 (in the form of asorbable cholecalciferol), K2 (in the form of MK-7), organic sulfur crystals, grass-fed collagen powder, and desiccated grass-fed cow liver.
 Sometimes a smart supplement can be the missing link to a person’s journey towards better health.

 As you explore a healthier way of eating, try implementing the DES method:

 - Lots of products on the market, in grocery stores and in restaurants, contain unhealthy cereal grains, vegetable oils and refined sugar.
 Cutting these ingredients from your diet is the first step towards optimizing your health.